ressiws/typescript-template-pnpm/README.md

 > [!TIP]
 > Run `pnpm run lint` before **build** to avoid dumb mistakes in production.

-> [!WARNING]
-> Using `--force` will take more time bacause it fully resets the build folder and start from a clean state.

 > [!CAUTION]
 > Don't use `debug` mode in production.
 The config system will automatically warn you if it's enabled while in a production environment.